dojo/docs/dijit/layout/TabContainer.rst

 TabContainer Events
 -------------------

 There are two methods of observing TabContainer *shenanigans*.
-The first, by using `dojo.subscribe <dojo/subscribe>`_.
-Each TabContainer `publishes <dojo/publish>`_ notices based on the *id* of the Container.
+The first, by using :ref:`dojo.subscribe <dojo/subscribe>`.
+Each TabContainer :ref:`publishes <dojo/publish>` notices based on the *id* of the Container.
 Several different actions are tracked this way:

 .. code-block :: javascript
   :linenos: